 - What it Takes to Be a Virtual Assistant: I’ve Hired a VA: NOW WHAT?

 SO, today and I am going to share some of the Systems and Strategies to keep your Virtual Assistant on track and blooming.

-As a work-from-home pro, I discovered very early on that I needed to be hpyer-organized and stay way AHEAD of deadlines.
-There’s also a plethora of tools I use to keep my deadlines, scheduling, planning, billing and work flow on task.
+As a work-from-home pro, I discovered very early on that I needed to be hyper-organized and stay way AHEAD of deadlines.
+There’s also a plethora of tools I use to keep my deadlines, scheduling, planning, billing and workflow on task.
 Here are a few of my favs:

-Trello: Trello is a free tasks/project management application that can help teams or businesses keep projects organized and flowing in real time.
+Trello: Trello is a free tasks/project management application that can teams or businesses keep projects organized and flowing in real-time.
 I LOVE Trello and use it for the majority of my clients.
 I talked about Trello at length in this previous blog post and if you are a blogger, team leader, or virtual assistant this application is totally worth looking into.

 Hootsuite: Skype may be your BFF, but Hootsuite runs a close second.
 Hootsuite is a social media dashboard that allows you to connect to multiple social networks from one website.
 This free platform allows you to schedule Tweets, LinkedIn updates, Facebook posts, and now even Google+ updates way in advance leaving you free to do other things…like sell stuff or take care of clients.
 HS is free, but there are upgrades for-pay versions as well. http://signup.hootsuite.com/signup-pro/